It seems like now, more than ever, it has become fundamental to learn and implement mindful parenting tips to our everyday lives.

 - And how does this in turn enable us to raise emotional and mentally stable children?

-Next, we will look into 9 ways to put mindful parenting to the tests and improve not your outlook on life, but on parenting.
+Next, we will look into 9 mindful parenting tips and activities to the test and improve not only your outlook on life, but on parenting.

 1. Phone-free Zone